 - What is distance selling?

-- Information you must provide under the Consumer Contract Regulations
+- Information that must be provided under the Consumer Contract Regulations

-- When do the Consumer Contract Regulations not apply to distance selling?
+- When don’t the Consumer Contract Regulations apply to distance selling?

-- How do the Electronic Commerce Regulations affect online selling?
+- The Electronic Commerce Regulations and online sales

 - Distance selling business to business